vygr/ChrysaLisp/STATUS.md

 the `class/lisp/root.inc` environment is shared by all tasks, the new `class/lisp/task.inc` is a per task environment.

+Editor and Viewer apps now have a status bar.

 ------

 If you want to have a play with the Debug stepper service app, then just run